|Nutritional Guidelines (per serving)|

-The lovely bread sauce is now considered and essential of the Christmas table, and the perfect accompaniment to the turkey yet no threat to a strident Cranberry Sauce.
+The lovely bread sauce is now considered an essential of the Christmas table, and the perfect accompaniment to the turkey yet no threat to a strident cranberry sauce.
 Bread sauce is delicious with all components of the traditional Christmas lunch, dip a crisp, hot roast potato into the sauce and tell me it is not delicious.

 Place the semi-skimmed milk, double cream onion, and bay leaf into a large saucepan.

 Bring to the boil taking care the mixture does not boil over.